-Here's a foolproof guide to styling accessories like BLACKPINK's Jisoo
+Here's a foolproof guide to styling accessories like Blackpink's Jisoo

 It’s quite likely you had a charm bracelet as a kid.
 Now, with the Y2K trend resurging, why settle for just one beaded bracelet when you can flaunt six?
 The bracelets add a ‘fun’ bit to your outfit and have a special allure, thanks to their playful nature.

-The timeless opera gloves just didn’t come out of nowhere.
+The timeless opera gloves didn’t just come out of nowhere.
 Hollywood A-listers were seen embracing the pair almost two years ago, and soon enough, runways too, witnessed its proliferation.
-From Proenza Schouler to Christian Dior, and Simone Rocha, among others — opera gloves became an effortless way to make an outfit look from good to great.
+From Proenza Schouler to Christian Dior, and Simone Rocha, among others — opera gloves became an easy way to make an outfit look from good to great.

 BLACKPINK’s Jisoo’s completely aced this statement accessory — an edgy pair of red opera gloves that are also embellished.
 What more could a girl ask for?